Andrew McCutchen Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 24th-ranked team ERA among all MLB pitching staffs (4.56).
+- The Dodgers' 4.56 team ERA ranks 24th among all league pitching staffs.

-- Dodgers pitchers combine to allow 97 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- The Dodgers rank 17th in baseball in home runs given up (99 total, 1.2 per game).

-- In his most recent time out on Saturday against the Kansas City Royals, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering five hits.
+- His last time out came on Saturday against the Kansas City Royals, when the lefty threw three innings, surrendering five earned runs while allowing six hits.

-- The 24-year-old has put together a 4.23 ERA and 8.2 strikeouts per nine innings in seven games this season, while giving up a batting average of .234 to his opponents.
+- In 11 games this season, the 26-year-old has a 4.94 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.